 As this is about finding new ways to grow your business, you can use a similar approach to how you look for growth in innovation planning.

 For example, you can use a tool like the Ansoff Matrix.
-You make 2 choices and those help identity your source of e-Commerce growth.
+You make 2 choices to help you identify your source of e-Commerce growth.

 Market penetration : Existing products / existing markets